How to Moisturise Dry Hair

 Over time your hair will retain more moisture, and you’ll need less product to maintain moisture retention.

 Get more tips on how to look after grey hair in my ultimate guide to grey hair, How to look after Grey Hair: Salon Expert.

 How do you treat dry, curly hair?

-If you have dry, curly hair, it may feel like frizz is your constant companion.
+Do you have dry, curly hair?
+If you do, it may feel like frizz is your constant companion.

 But it doesn’t have to be that way.

 Treat hair with a weekly hair mask for dry hair.

 That will help to smooth the frizz and give you more curl definition.